 UVM's Accelerated Master's Degree program in Curriculum and Instruction program offers a variety of specializations (course sequences) to suit your professional goals and interests.
 You can choose one or more specialization in consultation with your program advisor.
 For your convenience, we offer coursework during the fall, spring and summer.
 Many classes are online or hybrid format, and some course sequences are fully online.

 All 6 courses (18 credits) are available online.
-Our Educational Technology course sequence supports the transcript review process for the Technology Integration Specialist endorsement in Vermont schools for educators who already licensed to teach in the state.
+Our Educational Technology course sequence supports the transcript review process for the Technology Integration Specialist endorsement in Vermont schools for educators who are licensed to teach in the state.
+Coursework is aligned with ISTE standards and Vermont's newly adopted technology standards.

 Program of Study